ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-fiscalprinters-integration.md

 #### Viewing exchanged data

-In case of confusion, it is possible to view the files exchanged between the BC and the fiscal printer.
+In case of confusion, it is possible to view the files exchanged between the Business Central and the fiscal printer.
 These are recorded directly in the entries:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fiscal Ledger Entries** and then choose the related link.
 2. On the **Fiscal Ledger Entries** page, locate the appropriate record.